aathanor/ResearchSite/content/pri_complete_draft.md

 ---
 # Abstract

-This document focuses on three issues:[^8]
+This document focuses on three issues:
-* the confusion between pattern-matching[^9] (serial, analyical) and pattern-recognition (parallel, gestalt)
+* the confusion between pattern-matching (serial, analyical) and pattern-recognition (parallel, gestalt)
-* the conceptual dualism that separates "pattern" from "recognition" and the fact that what we understand by recognition is actually a set of integrated patterns (sensory, motor, emotional, linguistic) of a reactive nature.[^7]
+* the conceptual dualism that separates "pattern" from "recognition" and the fact that what we understand by recognition is actually a set of integrated patterns (sensory, motor, emotional, linguistic) of a reactive nature.
 * it introducess the concept of _Pattern Constellations_ as a way to understand recognition as the immediate availability of a constellation of patterns that include sensory, motor, emotional, and linguistic aspects.

 # The Pattern-Matching Confusion

-Much of what passes for "pattern recognition" in cognitive science and artificial intelligence involves what we can distinguish as pattern-matching—a process involving sequential search, retrieval, and comparison operations[^6].
+Much of what passes for "pattern recognition" in cognitive science and artificial intelligence involves what we can distinguish as pattern-matching—a process involving sequential search, retrieval, and comparison operations.
 Consider finding the correct key for a lock from a ring of keys: you must search through candidates, retrieve each possibility, compare it to the lock's requirements, and iterate until finding a match.

 Pattern-matching involves: